 Budget

-Lithium batteries cost more upfront but save in the long run with longer life spans and better performance.
+Lithium batteries cost more upfront but save in the long run (Battle Born Batteries) with longer life spans and better results.

 Charging Methods